thalessac/rateio/README.md

 ![image](https://github.com/thalessac/rateio/assets/67764861/aaee7e69-d0b7-4f12-a8fb-1c870170e838)

 Finally, go to the 'Files' section on the left side bar and dowload the file named 'rateio.xlsx'.
 If you don't immediately see it, right click on the 'Files' section and press 'refresh' button.

+### Demo application

+Use the files on `demo_data` folder and invoice values from this user guide to run the application.